marta1994/efficient_bpe_explanation/README.md

 The naive algorithm had a time complexity of O(N * M), where each iteration involved re-calculating pair counts and searching for the most frequent pair, both taking O(N) time.
 The optimized algorithm significantly improves upon this by using a priority map and linked array, reducing the per-iteration complexity to O(M log M) in the worst case.

+## Optimizing Text-to-Token Conversion with a Trie

+Instead of a naive linear search, we can leverage a trie (prefix tree) for efficient text-to-token conversion.
+The trie, constructed from the BPE vocabulary, enables fast prefix matching and handles potential token ambiguities through backtracking.
+During conversion, we traverse the input text from the beginning, always prioritizing the longest possible token match at each position.

+For a detailed understanding of tries, refer to the [Trie Wikipedia page][trie].

+Here is an example of how to build a prefix tree from a vocabulary list:

+![Build a trie][build_trie]

+Here is an example of how a text is converted to a list of tokens:

+![Convert to tokens][to_tokens]

 [bpe_walk_through]: https://github.com/marta1994/efficient_bpe_explanation/blob/main/blob/bpe_walk_through.gif
 [bpe_wiki]: https://en.wikipedia.org/wiki/Byte_pair_encoding
 [priority_queue]: https://en.wikipedia.org/wiki/Priority_queue